 - Do you provide your own equipment and training?

 - Do you receive holiday/sick/maternity pay from your client?

 Independent contractors should have a high degree of expertise and knowledge.
-Therefore, generally speaking, they should not be subject to a great deal of control from the client regarding how they provide their services.
-There are various “control” indicators which can be considered when determining the employment status of a contractor and most look at whether a client can dictate how, where and when the work is to be carried out.
+Therefore, generally speaking, they should not be subject to a great deal of control in terms of how the services are provided.
+There are various limbs to “control”, namely, how, where and when the work is to be carried out.
 However, “control” should not be confused with monitoring the progress or quality of the work being undertaken, as the latter is a reasonable approach adopted by end hirers in order to ensure the services are progressing according to the overall project plan.

 If the end hirer is obliged to provide the contractor with work to carry out on an ongoing basis and the contractor has an obligation to carry out that work, it can show that there is a “Mutuality of Obligation” between the parties.

 In order to rebut this presumption, the contractor should be engaged for a specific project/assignment.
 Once the project/assignment has ended or been completed, there should be no expectation on the end hirer to offer any additional work to the contractor, or if it does offer additional work, there should be no obligation on the contractor to accept it.

 Mutuality of obligation has sometimes been found to exist where workers have been required to work a fixed number of hours for an end hirer, although where there is flexibility in when and how those hours can be worked this has been found to be of less relevance.